shubhankarx/scavalleroo_test/README.md

 ### Hi there, I'm Alessandro 👋

-### I'm a Computer Science Students, Software Developer and Basketball Player!
+I'm a Computer Science Students, Software Developer and Basketball Player!

-- 🔭 I’m currently working on a [Rosterbook][rosterbook] 🏀!
-- 🌱 I’m currently learning everything
-- 👯 I’m looking to collaborate with others students
-- 🥅 2020 Goals: help people to join forces

 ### Connect with me: